 AES256 encryption, if enabled.

 Technically a backup proxy runs a light-weight transport service that takes a few seconds to deploy.
 When you add a Windows-based server to Veeam backup management console assigning the proxy role to it, Backup & Replication installs the necessary components, and starts the required services on that server.
 Any host in a Hyper-V cluster is automatically enabled as proxy server, when it is added to the infrastructure.
-When a job is started the backup server manages dispatch of tasks to proxy servers using its built-in Intelligent Load Balancer (ILB).
+When a job is started, the backup server manages the dispatching of tasks to proxy servers using its built-in Intelligent Load Balancer (ILB).

 The default proxy server is configured for 2 simultaneous tasks at installation, whereas subsequently added proxy servers analyze the CPU configuration.
 The proxy server automatically proposes configuring 1 task per CPU core.
-During deployment, it is determined which datastores the proxy can access.
+During deployment, it is determined which datastores or CSV the proxy can access.
 This information is stored in the configuration database, and is used at backup time to automatically select the best transport mode depending on the type of connection between the backup proxy and datastore.

 After the algorithm identifies all existing backup proxies it distributes tasks via the built-in Real-time Scheduler (RTS):